POAs and SMSFs

 - but your SMSF has six months where it is deemed to satisfy the definition

-1. How to get your SMSF compliant when the member is bankrupt – bankrupt member rolls over his assets to another non-SMSF fund
+1. How to get your SMSF compliant when the member is bankrupt – a bankrupt member rolls over his assets to another non-SMSF fund

-2. Someone acting as trustee on behalf of the individual bankrupt – sorry this does not work
+2. Someone acting as trustee on behalf of the individual bankrupt – sorry, this does not work

 “Disqualified person” for their SMSF Corporate Trustee?